" " Fall Flowers For Hanging Baskets – BesideTheFrontDoor.com

 How do I protect fall flowers from frost?

 Protect with fabric.
 Not plastic.
 Not a tarp.
 Fabric.
-This can be a dedicated lightweight, fast drying frost cloth, or just a sheet.
+This can be a dedicated lightweight, fast-drying frost cloth, or just a sheet.
 It is best if the fabric drapes all the way to the ground, and has support to hold it just above the foliage, but simply draping it on might do in a pinch.
-Weigh down the edges, because just because the wind is not blowing now, doesn’t mean it won’t before morning and remove your carefully placed protection.
+Weigh down the edges, because just because the wind is not blowing now, doesn’t mean it won’t before morning, and remove your carefully placed protection.

 Recent Posts